tantting/CashMashine_Lab4_SUT24/README.md

 There is potenatial for making smaller methods and to do more of them, There are repetitions in the code currently, and a number of the methods are quite big.

 One of the very last thing I entered was the option to quit once in one of the meny choices.
-The way is is done not, cluttered to code I thinkg.
-It is less easy to read.
-Next time, I will keep this in mind earlier to have a more thought- throug solution for how to move around the different options.
-E.g. by using Consolekey more overall.
+It it is not done in a optimal way I thnk even though I have improved it (was more cluttered when I first handed in the assignement).
+Next time, I will keep this in mind earlier to have a more thought-throug solution for the entire program.

-The interface could be nicer of course and some messages etc could be even more streamlined.
+The interface could be nicer of course and some messages etc could be even more stream-lined.